miruml/docs/api/models/client/docs/UpdateRegistrySource.md

 ### NewUpdateRegistrySource

-`func NewUpdateRegistrySource(name string, composeFile string, extraRepositories UpdateRegistrySourceExtraRepositories, aarch64 bool, x8664 bool, ) *UpdateRegistrySource`
+`func NewUpdateRegistrySource(name string, composeFile string, extraRepositories []string, aarch64 bool, x8664 bool, ) *UpdateRegistrySource`

 NewUpdateRegistrySource instantiates a new UpdateRegistrySource object This constructor will assign default values to properties that have it defined,